Dapr Workflow with Spring Boot

 Every time we send a POST request a new workflow instance will be started.

-Once you have written your workflows and tested them locally you run against the Diagrid's Catalyst SaaS service that runs remotely on the cloud.
+Once you have written your workflows and tested them locally, you can run against the Diagrid Catalyst SaaS service in the cloud.

-To do this, you need to download the Diagrid CLI and use it in conjunction with Maven to start your application.
+To do this, download the Diagrid CLI and use it in conjunction with Maven to start your application.

 diagrid dev run --project spring-boot --app-id workflows --app-port 8080 -- mvn spring-boot:run